How to quickly think of ideas in IELTS writing.

 time to get to the gym…..What about junk food? …what can be done about overeating? …etc”

-Now you can try… Below is a task question for writing task 2 Problem Solution essay, can you think of ideas using the methods I already outlined?
+Below is a task question for a Problem-Solution essay, can you think of ideas using the methods I already outlined?
 This is just an exercise on getting ideas, we are not going to write the body paragraphs yet.

 These days many people have access to computers and a large number of children play computer games.
 What are the negative impacts of playing computer games and what can be done to minimize the bad effects?